 From now on, your shared partition will be accessible from other computers.

-8: Partition Is Not Accessible.
-The File or Directory Is Corrupted And Unreadable
+Partition Inaccessible Type 7.
+Partition Is Not Accessible.
+The File or Directory Is Corrupted and Unreadable

 It may take a long time to finish the process, relying on the number of files and folders, disk speed, system resources, and capacity of the volume.